-Plots of kernel density estimates for marginal approximate DFP posterior densities on representative model parameters are shown at various time points with the true value of the respective parameters overlaid to assess the posterior inference from DFP.
-Additionally, to measure the predictive performance of competitors, we report: (a1) mean squared prediction error (MSPE); (a2) Interval score (Gneiting and Raftery, 2007) of the 95% predictive interval; (a3) coverage of the 95% predictive interval and (a4) average run time for each batch or shard.
+Assessing predictive inference with DFP and competitors.
+To measure the predictive performance of competitors, we report: (a1) mean squared prediction error (MSPE); (a2) Interval score (Gneiting and Raftery, 2007) of the 95% predictive interval; (a3) coverage of the 95% predictive interval and (a4) average run time for each batch or shard.
 Note that (a1) demonstrates the performance in terms of point prediction, while (a2) and (a3) show how well calibrated the predictions turn out to be.
 Finally, (a4) helps readers gauge the computation time vis-a-vis accuracy of the competitors.
 At time (t - 1), evaluations of predictive performance metrics (a1)-(a3) are based on the data shard observed at time t.
 All results are based on averages over 10 independent replications.
 All computation times are based on an R implementation in a cluster computing environment with three interactive analysis servers, 32 cores each with the Dell PE R820: 4x Intel Xeon Sandy Bridge E5-4640 processor, 16GB RAM and 1TB SATA hard drive.